API Key-Based Authentication

 --user "$API_KEY:"

-The ping API should respond with JSON that resembles this:
+The ping API should respond with JSON that resembles the following example:

 {